For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 piggy bank with graduate cap

-While we'll refrain from ranking the Student Finance offerings of each country (because why would you want to?), we will say that the new Welsh system is certainly more generous than some others.
+While we'll refrain from ranking the Student Finance offerings of each country (because why would you want to?), we will say that the Welsh system is certainly more generous than some others.

-But whichever system you're under, as is the case in most parts of the UK, your maintenance support is paid directly into your bank account in termly chunks.
+As is the case in most parts of the UK, your maintenance support is paid directly into your bank account in termly chunks.
 So, once you get it, you'll need to make it last!

 Maintenance Loan

-Under the newer system, all new Welsh students and those who started on or after 1st August 2018 will receive their maintenance package as a mixture of grants (which don't have to be paid back) and loans (which do have to be paid back).
+All new Welsh students and those who started on or after 1st August 2018 will receive their maintenance package as a mixture of grants (which don't have to be paid back) and loans (which do have to be paid back).
 How much of each component you receive will depend on what your household income is.

 For students from households with lower incomes, more of your support package will be in the form of a grant.
 If your household income is higher, more of your maintenance support will come in the form of a loan.

 It's also worth noting that all Welsh students eligible for funding with similar living circumstances will receive exactly the same amount of money.
-You'll receive a total of £9,950, £11,720 or £14,635, depending on where you end up living.
+You'll receive a total of £10,315, £12,150 or £15,170, depending on where you end up living.

 There's only one thing that changes in the support given to students with similar living circumstances, and that's how much of the support comes as a grant or a loan – a split that's determined by your household income.